michtom/michtom/README.md

 ### Hi there 👋

-I'm a last year Data Science student at Warsaw University of Technology, interested in machine learning and data analysis.
+I'm a last year BSc Data Science student at Warsaw University of Technology, interested in machine learning and data analysis.

 My skills:
 * `python`